DanielOaks/obsidian-mediablock-plugin/README.md

 It's a fork of the more useful [Local Media Embedder plugin](https://github.com/seyf1elislam/obsidian-LocalMediaEmbedder-plugin), made by [seyf1elislam](https://github.com/seyf1elislam).

+What differentiates this fork from seyf1elislam's one?
+Well, this one can't embed local files (those inside your vault).
+It's mostly useful when used alongside another plugin like [this one which lets you upload files to minio](https://github.com/DanielOaks/obsidian-minio-uploader-plugin/).
+But this one can be used on mobile devices!
+(I mostly use Obsidian on the go, which is why I made this fork).

 ## Features
 - Embed external videos, audio, and webpages directly into your notes.